billerickson/Genesis-Title-Toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.7.0 =
+* Added option to make site title an h1 when editing homepage.
+More information: http://www.billerickson.net/genesis-h1-front-page/

 = 1.6.2 =
 * Fix issue when you have all titles disabled by default